ComputeCanada/magic_castle/docs/design.md

     ```

 4. `common/instance_config`: for each host in `instances`, a [cloud-init]() yaml config that includes
 `puppetserver_ip` is generated.
-These configs are output in a `user_data` map where keys are the hostnames.
+These configs are outputted to a `user_data` map where the keys are
+the hostnames.
     ```hcl
     user_data = {
       for key, values in var.instances :